harini1006/EX-4-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM/README.md

-# EX-7-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM
+# EX-7-DATA-ENCRYPTION-STANDARD ALGORITHM

 ## Aim:
-  To use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.
+  To use Data Encryption Standard (DES) Algorithm for a practical application like URL Encryption.

 ## ALGORITHM:
   1. AES is based on a design principle known as a substitution–permutation.